evolbioinfo/goalign/docs/commands/subseq.md

 ## Commands

 ### subseq
-This command takes a sub-alignment from the input alignment.
+This command takes a sub-alignment (slice) from the input alignment.

-It takes an alignment and extract sub-sequences from it, given a start position (0-based inclusive) and a length.
+It takes an alignment and extracts sub-sequences from it, given a start position (0-based inclusive) and a length.
 If the length is after the end of the alignment, will stop at the end of the alignment.

 #### Usage
 ```